Riot!: Release and promotion

 On March 13, 2007, it was announced that guitarist Hunter Lamb left the group to focus on family.
 On April 13, "Misery Business" was made available for streaming.
 A week later, the album's cover art and track listing was revealed.
 In April and May, the band went on headlining tour of the U.S. They were supported by the Almost, This Providence, Love Arcade and Quietdrive.
 Riot! was released through Fueled by Ramen on June 12, following the debut of "Misery Business" on the radio.
 From late June to late August, the band went on the 2007 edition of Warped Tour.
 In October and November, the group went on a co-headlining US tour with the Starting Line.
 Set Your Goals opened the first half of the tour, while the Almost opened the second half.
-The album was re-released in late 2007 as a MVI CD/DVD, which includes the ability to remix Crushcrushcrush and Misery Business using the program U-MYX and includes music videos as well as live videos, lyrics and digital liner notes.
+The album was re-released in late 2007 as a MVI (music video interactive) CD/DVD, which includes the ability to remix Crushcrushcrush and Misery Business using the program U-MYX and includes music videos as well as live videos, lyrics and digital liner notes.
 The album has yielded four singles, with "Misery Business" being the first.
 The album's second single was "Hallelujah".
 The album's third single was "Crushcrushcrush", released on January 15, 2008, in the US and January 23 in the UK.

 The album's fourth single, "That's What You Get", was released just over a week after Paramore cancelled their European tour to work on "personal issues", amidst media speculation of the band breaking up.
 For the single's video shoot, Williams explained that, given the fragile state of the band, they all thought it best if they kept things low-key, surrounding themselves with their friends and family and keeping it simple.
 Williams added, "We had tons of friends there, and it really just felt like a hangout session.
 And Marcos [Siega, the director] was so cool about it.
 He said, 'Bring your friends.'
 We shot it in some of our friends' houses, and it just felt so real... and I think it's the first time in a video you're gonna get to see who we really are."
 Williams had stated "We're hoping to do one more tour across the States before we really get started with all the (European summer) festivals.
 Of course, I want to do more Warped Tour dates, 'cause it's, like, my favorite tour ever.
 We'll see what works out and hopefully just have another great year."
 In early April, the band appeared at the Bamboozle Left festival.
 In April and May, the band went on a co-headlining US tour with Jimmy Eat World.
 In July, the band performed on the 2008 edition of Warped Tour for a week.
 In July and August, the band went on a US tour with Jack's Mannequin, Paper Route and Phantom Planet.